posita/dyce/docs/countin.md

 It appears convergent around $\frac{3}{5}$.
 Let’s see if we can validate that.
 An [article from MathIsFun.com](https://www.mathsisfun.com/algebra/infinite-series.html) provides useful guidance.
-The section on geometric series is easily adapted to our problem:
+The section on geometric series is easily adapted to our problem.

 $$
 \begin{matrix}